Faur/02456-VAE/readme.md

 Leave the rest as their default (just press enter).

 You will also need the E2C Secret Key, a `.pem` file.
-Download it from [here](https://www.dropbox.com/s/1lht13gtyhqaryb/p2-xlarge.pem), and save it somewhere that is easy to access.
+Download it from [here](https://www.dropbox.com/s/1lht13gtyhqaryb/p2-xlarge.pem?dl=0), and save it somewhere that is easy to access.
 You will need to use this file everytime you want to launch your server.

-Set the permissions:
+Set the permissions using your terminal:

     cd <path to .pem file>
     chmod 400 p2-xlarge.pem